Ponymation: Learning Articulated 3D Animal Motions from Unlabeled Online Videos: Method

-The spatial transformer encoder $E_\text{s}$ then fuses these feature descriptors into a single feature vector $\nu_{t,*}$ summarizing the articulated pose of the animal in each frame:
+The spatial transformer encoder $E_\text{s}$ then fuses these bone-specific feature descriptors $\{\nu_{t,b}\}_{b=2}^B$ into a single feature vector $\nu_{t,*}$ summarizing the articulated pose of the animal in each frame $t$:

-In practice, we prepend a learnable token to the feature descriptors, and take the first output token of the transformer as the pose feature $\nu_{t,*}$.
-We call this $E_\text{s}$ a \emph{spatial} transformer as it extracts the spatial structural features from each input frame that capture the articulated pose.
+In practice, we prepend a learnable token to the list of descriptors, and take the first output token of the transformer as the pose feature $\nu_{t,*}$.
+We call this $E_\text{s}$ a \emph{spatial} transformer as it extracts the spatial geometric features in each input frame that capture the pose information, conditioned on the given skeleton.

-Next, we design a second \emph{temporal} transformer encoder $E_\text{t}$ that operates along the temporal dimension and maps the entire sequence of pose features $\{\nu_{t,*}\}_{t=1}^T$ into the VAE latent space.
-Similar to the $E_\text{s}$, $E_\text{t}$ takes in the pose feature sequence and predicts VAE distribution parameters:
+Next, we design a second \emph{temporal} transformer encoder $E_\text{t}$, inspired by \cite{petrovich21actor}, which operates along the temporal dimension and maps the entire sequence of pose features $\{\nu_{t,*}\}_{t=1}^T$ into the motion latent space.
+Similarly to the $E_\text{s}$, $E_\text{t}$ fuses the pose feature sequence to predict the VAE distribution parameters:

-Using the reparametrization trick~\cite{kingma2013auto}, we can then sample a single latent code from the Gaussian distribution $z\sim \mathcal{N}(\hat{\mu}, \hat{\Sigma})$ describing the motion of the entire sequence.
+Using the reparametrization trick~\cite{kingma2013auto}, we then sample a latent code from the Gaussian distribution $z\sim \mathcal{N}(\hat{\mu}, \hat{\Sigma})$, which will be decoded into a sequence of articulated poses $\{\hat{\xi}_{t}\}_{t=1}^T$ characterizing the 3D motion of the animal in the clip.